Referred to as Parc Jean-Drapeau in French, the Jean Drapeau Park is comprised of two islands in the St. Lawrence River in Montreal.

 Admission to Floralies Gardens is free (although parking is not).
 Visitors are advised to use public transit or active transportation (such as bikes) to access the gardens.

 Built on the former Expo ’67 site, the Montreal Casino is usually open 24 hours a day 7 days a week.
-Due to COVID-19 however the place is temporarily closed.
+Due to COVID-19 however the place is temporarily closed as of January, 2022.

 The Montreal Casino is home to 5 different dining options.
 Le Montréal, Pavilion 67 and L’Atelier de Joël Robuchon are all fancy places found within the casino.
 There are also two buffet options, Ajia and L’Instant.